First uploaded June 2, 2019

 Anoyo on Spotify

-IF our #1 and #2 picks reference a couple of songs that sing of retreat and waiting it out for the sun to shine once more, then Canadian ambient and drone music artist Tim Hecker's new album, Anoyo, could be the apt backdrop for such self-exiles.
+Anoyo.
+If our #1 and #2 picks reference a couple of songs that sing of retreat and waiting it out for the sun to shine once more, then Canadian ambient and drone music artist Tim Hecker's new album, Anoyo, could be the apt backdrop for such self-exiles.

 First of all, Hecker obviously understands that, in the end, all music is program music, at least in the way they would ultimately be consumed by all publics.
 So, why not exploit that reality instead of insist on its abstract alternative?
 Hecker attaches narratives, vague and otherwise, to his sonic sculptures.
 After the album Konoyo that explored a world of destruction where one is already planning to get out, in the present album he brings us to an alien world that looks back at that one that we left (Konoyo), supposedly seen here on the album cover presented as a square (conservative) planet with inhabitants carrying boxed-in thoughts, as the visual image may imply.